Jupyter-contrib/jupyter_nbextensions_configurator/README.md

     `jupyter serverextension`, for notebook >= 4.2, one can use that command equivalently.

- 3. Finally, you'll need to restart the notebook server.
+Once installed, you'll need to restart the notebook server.
 Once restarted, you should be able to find the configurator user interfaces as described below.

 Usage